dyllan500/BattleShip-Game-of-the-Internet/README.md

 Currently in the bug fixing stage so comment if any happen for you

 What I would like to add to the code is encrytped connnection and a gui

+                                              Known Bugs:
+There is problems placing ships its a bit finicky